Veterans Resource Center

 - The American Legion (opens in new tab)

-- Transitioning from Service: Advice & Resources for Veterans
+- Transitioning from Service (opens in new tab): Advice and resources for veterans

 California Community Colleges Veterans Resource Centers